Patient Information Sheet (v15)

 Do I have to take part?

 No. The choice to allow us to collect samples and data from you for this project is up to you.
 If you decide to take part, you can keep this information sheet and you will also be asked to sign a consent form.
 If you decide to take part, you are still free to change your mind at any time and without giving a reason.
-However, if you change your mind a long time after your operation, some of your samples may already have been used for research but we will destroy any samples we may still have in storage.
+If you change your mind a long time after your consent, some of your samples may already have been used for research but we will destroy any samples we may still have in storage.
+However, we will keep any information we have collected so that researchers who have already used your samples can complete their research.
 Whatever your decision, it will not affect any part of your treatment or other care you will receive, now or in the future.

 What will happen to me if I take part?